rob-blackbourn/jetblack-datagram/README.md

 await server.wait_closed()
 ```

-A UDP client is started by calling `create_datagram_client` which is analogous
+A UDP client is started by calling `open_udp_connection` which is analogous
 to the
 [open_connection](https://docs.python.org/3/library/asyncio-stream.html#asyncio.open_connection)
 function provided by the `asyncio` library for TCP, which returns a `DatagramClient`.
 This provides similar functionality to the